cpske/programming1/assignments/homework3.md

 2. The user might input a relative or absolute path for the file, and it may be relative to the SKE Restaurant application.
 To handle both possibilities do this:
     * Try to open the file as a file in the filesystem using `new FileInputStream(filename)`.
 If that works, you are done.
     * Try to open the file as a a classpath resource (using ClassLoader, described above).

+### 5. RestaurantManager is Not User Interface

+The RestaurantManager does not interact with the customer.
+It accepts orders from another object, but it doesn't create the order.
+So don't create the `quantity` array or `Order` object (if you use a class for Order) in RestaurantManager.
+That's the responsibility of another class.

 ### How to Submit